Geoff's Website

 To view the artwork, many of which are for sale, go to Galleries then select from the list.

-The Plains of Passage (Yellow) This Painting is for Sale
+The Plains of Passage (Blue) This Painting is for Sale

+The Plains of Passage.
 Ayla and Jondalar set out on horseback across the windswept grasslands of Ice Age Europe.
 To the hunter-gatherers of their world--who have never seen tame animals--Ayla and Jondalar appear enigmatic and frightening.
 The mystery surrounding the woman, who speaks with a strange accent and talks to animals with their own sounds, is heightened by her uncanny control of a large, powerful wolf.
-The tall, yellow-haired man who rides by her side is also held in awe, not only for the magnificent...
+The tall, yellow-haired man who rides by her side is also held in awe, not only for...